RE: Through the teaching of Religious Education at Freshfield we seek to ensure that all

 “ Differences were meant not to divide but to enrich.”
 J H Oldham

-At Freshfield, we believe that an understanding of the world’s major religions helps our children to understand the world in which they live.
+At Freshfield, we believe that an understanding of the world’s major religious and non-religious views help our children to understand the world in which they live.
 We believe that through understanding religious practices and beliefs, we can promote our values of tolerance and respect of difference.

-Through our teaching of RE, we strive to encourage our children to become open-minded, curious and respectful citizens who understand and value the beliefs of others.
+Through our teaching of RE, we strive to encourage our children to:

 How we plan for and teach RE

-Our children are encouraged to share their knowledge about their own religions and how they practice them in a safe, respectful environment.
-Members of our wider community, representing a range of faiths, are invited into our school to share their religious customs and answer questions our children may have.
+Our children are encouraged to share their knowledge about their own beliefs and how they practise them in a safe, respectful environment.
+Members of our wider community, representing a range of beliefs, are invited into our school to share their religious customs and answer questions our children may have.
 Through visits to places of worship, our children learn about the significance of the places where religious communities gather to practise their faith.

 Our school assemblies reflect the diverse community in which we live in and inform children about the wide range of festivals from the six major religions and non-religious world views.